SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

     maximise priority in each pairing using the weights specified.
   - Note that `MIN_PR_MAX_ALLELES_MAX_PRIO` and `MAX_PRIO` cannot be used if `prio_calc_threshold` is set to 0 as they use dynamic priority calculations.

+- `Weight (Alleles,PR,Priority)`
+  - List of integers specifying the relative weight to place on alleles, pairwise relatedness and priority values when performing multi-objective optimisation.
+  - You must specify these in this order, separated by commas.
+Do not use other separating characters.
+    - Example: Allele weight = 3, PR weight = 2, Priority weight = 0 -> `3,2,0`

-- `unique_run_id`
+- `Unique Run ID`
   - Unique string identifier for each run.
 Has no bearing on functionality but is useful to identify results when running the program multiple times.

-- `weight_alleles`
-  - Integer specifying the relative weight to place on alleles when performing multi-objective optimisation.
-- `weight_pr`
-  - Integer specifying the relative weight to place on pairwise relatedness when performing multi-objective optimisation.
-- `weight_prio`
-  - Integer specifying the relative weight to place on priority values when performing multi-objective optimisation.
-- `pr_threshold`
+- `Global PR Threshold`
   - Threshold for the scaled pairwise relatedness permitted in a pairing (0 by default).
   - Value not included.

+- `Custom PR Thresholds`
+  - This field is used to specify custom PR thresholds for certain groups.
+  - It requires a list of group-PR pairs, separated by commas.
+Please remember that PR values are scaled integers.
+You will need to use the group ID (index), which starts at zero.
+    - Example: If you would like the first group to have a custom PR threshold of 42 -> `0-42`
+      - To extend this so that the 5th group has a PR threshold of 100 -> `0-42,4-100`
+  - You do not need to specify a threshold for every group.
+Non-specified groups will take the global PR threshold, so this field can be left entirely blank.

-- `exclude_disallow`
+- `Exclusions`
-  - Exclude individuals or specify disallowed pairings with "EX", or skip this step with "ALL".
+  - Exclude individuals by specifying a list of their IDs, separated by commas (e.g. `1,4,12`)
+    - Use the `Preview Individuals` button to help when referencing indices.
   - This is explained in more detail in the "Excluded Individuals & Disallowed Pairings" section.
+  - This field can be left blank.

-- `prio_calc_threshold`
+- `Disallowed Pairings`
+  - Define disallowed pairings by specifying a list of ID pairs, separated by commas (e.g. `2-5, 7-0`).
+  - This is explained in more detail in the "Excluded Individuals & Disallowed Pairings" section.
+  - This field can be left blank.

+- `Size of Priority Set`
   - Threshold for priority calculations representing the number of individuals that can fall into the priority set.
+    - E.g. 4 will enable priority calculations and select the top 4 scoring individuals for the priority set.
   - Must be a positive integer.
   - Specify 0 to disable dynamic priority calculations and use manual priority assignments only.
-  - E.g. 4 will enable priority calculations and select the top 4 scoring individuals for the priority set.
   - This is explained in more detail in the "Priority Calculations" section.

-### EXAMPLE:

-- `poetry run python ghost_wolf_cobreeder/ghost-cobreeder-v2.py run data/individuals.csv data/pr-scaled.csv 5
-CUSTOM_PR MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 10 ALL 4`
-  - 5 pairings will be allocated.
-  - The user will be prompted to enter any custom PR thresholds for specific groups.
-  - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
-Equal weight is placed on each of these.
-  - The name of the run is "ghost_experiment".
-This string will be displayed alongside results.
-  - Any individuals with a PR greater than 10 can be paired.
-  - All individuals in the individuals file will be considered and all pairings are allowed, provided PR is appropriate.
-  - Priority calculations are enabled and the top 4 individuals with the best priority values must be included in solutions.
+- `Weight for Alleles (Priority Calculations)`
+  - Specifies the weight placed on ghost alleles when performing priority calculations.
+  - Must be a positive float between 0 and 1.
+  - This is explained in more detail in the "Priority Calculations" section.

+- `Save final solution to CSV?`
+  - Selecting YES will save the best solution found to a CSV file in the `results` folder.

 ## Expected File Formats